fszontagh/gl-recepies/README.md

-## RECEPIES TO BUILD PACKAGE FROM SOURCE
+## RECIPES TO BUILD PACKAGE FROM SOURCE
 ###### (in installed gl systems)